Katherine Stinson: Later life

 The weather and wartime conditions in Europe affected her health, and she came down with influenza and then tuberculosis.
-Returning from the war, she went to the Loomis Sanitarium in Liberty, NY, and then to the Sunmount Sanitarium in the dry climate of Santa Fe, New Mexico in 1920 to help combat the disease.
+Returning from the war, she went to the Loomis Sanitarium in Liberty, New York, and then to the Sunmount Sanitarium in the dry climate of Santa Fe, New Mexico, in 1920 to help combat the disease.
 Stinson's tuberculosis diminished after four years.

 In 1927, Stinson married ex-army aviator Miguel Antonio Otero Jr., a district judge and son of the former territorial governor of New Mexico.
 They raised four adopted children, the offspring of her brother Jack.

 Stinson worked as an award winning architect and Pueblo-style home designer for years in Santa Fe, New Mexico.
-She designed a house for Hazel Hyde, founder of The Town School in Manhattan, NYC, who retired to Santa Fe; one for Dorothy McKibbin, "gatekeeper" of the Los Alamos atomic bomb project; one for Dr. Frank Mera, director of Sunmount Sanitarium; and for a few other notable Southwesterners.
+She designed a house for Hazel Hyde, founder of The Town School in Manhattan, New York City, who retired to Santa Fe; one for Dorothy McKibbin, "gatekeeper" of the Los Alamos atomic bomb project; one for Dr. Frank Mera, director of Sunmount Sanitarium; and for a few other notable Southwesterners.
 She also rented a home to Mary Colter, the famed Southwestern architect.
 One of the houses she designed belonged to anthropologist Sallie Wagner in the 1970s.